alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 </br>

-Plot RNA velocity on Monocle embeddings for cell clusters
+Plot RNA velocity on Monocle embeddings for cell clusters.

 ```R
 # return velocity object to plot with ggplot